 By now, you’re probably craving something on the lighter side, so saddle up to Kuma Yama, located in the Lodge of the Ten Peaks at Lake Louise.
 Here you can enjoy a variety of traditional and creative sushi rolls, ramen and wide selection of Asian beer and sake.

-Close out this unforgettable day, with an unforgettable meal in an unforgettable setting.
-Make an advanced reservation at renowned Caribou Lounge in The Deer Lodge.
+Closeout this unforgettable day, with an unforgettable meal in an unforgettable setting.
+Make an advanced reservation at the renowned Caribou Lounge in The Deer Lodge.
 Come a little early and enjoy a glass of wine while you take in the magnificent views of the Victoria Glacier.
 For dinner, try the locally raised elk tenderloin and wild caribou medallions.
-Afterwards, enjoy an aperitif in the original log teahouse.
+Afterward, enjoy an aperitif in the original log teahouse.

 Day 5: Experience the Johnston Canyon Icewalk and cap off your trip with the ultimate Canadian meal

 Enjoy your last day in Banff exploring Johnston Canyon.
 You’ll still enjoy the crisp mountain air and spectacular views, but at a much slower pace (which will probably be a welcome change after three consecutive days of skiing).
 The Banff Tours Johnston Canyon Icewalk traverses a series of steel catwalks that provides a spectacular vantage point of Johnston Canyon below.
 This 3.2-mile tour winds through a natural cave feature, past the lower falls and eventually to the breathtaking upper icefalls.
 Travel through prime wildlife habitat and learn the clues to how Johnston Canyon was formed.
 Guests should dress in warm outerwear for this trip including hats, mittens and warm boots.